 Evaluating Features and Functionality

-When assessing potential tools, focus on their customization capabilities, ensuring they align with your specific job requirements.
+When assessing potential tools, focus on their customisation capabilities, ensuring they align with your specific job requirements.

 The tool should be user-friendly and easily integrable with your existing HR systems, like Applicant Tracking Systems (ATS).